Did you know that there are pizza franchises for sale that use coal-fired ovens? Obviously, the owners don’t really care about the environment.

 And, Naked Pizza franchises are selling*.

 Or, would you go the organic route?
+What are your feelings about coal-fired pizza franchise chains?

 Is a green franchise in your future?